‘The Crown’ Season 2 Trailer Teases Drama, Rumors, and Scandal — and We Can’t Wait to Watch!

 Picking up Queen Elizabeth‘s story 10 years into her reign, the second season takes us into the latter half of the 60s.
 As previously hinted by showrunner Peter Morgan, a greater focus will fall upon Matt Smith’s Prince Philip, and future episodes set to take the tension points in his marriage (as explored in the show’s debut season) to the breaking point.
+Watch the trailer below!

-This post was written by Katie Rosseinsky and originally appeared on our sister site, Grazia.
+Part of this post was written by Katie Rosseinsky and originally appeared on our sister site, Grazia.

 Join our Facebook group for the latest updates on Kate Middleton, Prince William, and all things royal!